+EHP Checklist

-EHP Checklist: To support EHP review of work scopes or work plans for Emergency or Permanent Work for declared disasters, the following information ought to be developed by the Project Applicant or Sub Applicant and entered into the Disaster Grant Portal:
+To support EHP review of work scopes or work plans for Emergency or Permanent Work for declared disasters, the following information ought to be developed by the Project Applicant or Sub Applicant and entered into the Disaster Grant Portal:

-- □ Site-Specific Plan, which includes: - a.
+□ Site-Specific Plan, which includes:

+- a.
 Address/Location with GPS coordinates for each damage location, - b.
 Aerial map showing the site location that illustrates the Assessor Parcel Map boundaries (e.g., Google Earth or ARCGIS basemap).
 For linear projects, a KMZ file is recommended as well. - c.
-Photographs (different distances, angles, and directions) - d.
-A description of the site, access to it, and damages, - e.
-A description of pre-disaster uses and impacts, i - f.
-A description of temporary storage facilities and whether heavy equipment will be stored, and - g.
+A description of the site, access to it, and damages, - d.
+A description of pre-disaster uses and impacts, i - e.
+A description of temporary storage facilities and whether heavy equipment will be stored, and - f.
 A description of necessary construction mitigation Best Management Practices to be deployed during work.